Westfield Whitford City

-Westfield Whitford City, formerly Whitford City Shopping Centre, is a major shopping centre located in Hillarys, east of St. Mark's Anglican Community School in Perth, Western Australia.
+Westfield Whitford City, formerly Whitford City Shopping Centre, is a major shopping centre in Hillarys, east of St Mark's Anglican Community School in Perth, Western Australia.
 Built in 1977 on the former Red Cattle Ridge site at Marmion Avenue approximately 18 km north of the Perth central business district, the centre is owned by the Scentre Group.

-In 2006 the shopping centre had a turnover of $395.4 million and approximately 7.2 million customer visits.
+In 2023, the shopping centre had a turnover of $513 million, up from $395 million in 2006, with approximately 7.2 million customer visits yearly.
 The trade-area population surrounding the shopping location is about 224,410 and the total retail spending in that area is $2.3 billion.